 However, with a larger batch $B = 1000$, we only detect small gaps in some settings.
 Under \PI, the gradients of all samples remain unchanged except for the target record and final record in each batch.
 Thus, this likely introduces a ``bias'' term when evaluating the output from each step, i.e., $o^i_t \leftarrow \langle \tilde{g}, \hat{g} \rangle$.
 Although Nasr et al.~\cite{nasr2023tight} show that this bias does not affect audits of DP-SGD (Poisson), they simply threshold the output from each step.
-Our auditing procedure is more complicated as we compute a likelihood ratio function across multiple steps, which we believe is more susceptible to the bias term thus resulting in weaker audits than expected from \SM.
+Our auditing procedure is more complicated as we compute a likelihood ratio function across multiple steps, which we believe is more susceptible to the bias term, resulting in weaker audits than expected from \SM.
 However, in several settings, the empirical privacy leakage is close to or already exceeds the theoretical Poisson guarantee, suggesting that given enough observations ($\approx 10^9$), we can potentially detect larger.
-Due to computational constraints, we leave this as part of future work.
+Due to computational constraints, we leave this to future work.

-\subsubsection{Varying adversarial capabilities}
+\subsection{Varying Adversarial Capabilities}

-Our experiments thus far have shown that auditing DP-SGD (Shuffle) under \PI reveals large gaps between the empirical privacy leakage observed and the theoretical guarantees promised by the Poisson sub-sampling analysis.
-However, \PI is a stronger threat model than typically used in prior work~\cite{nasr2023tight}.
-Consequently, we set out to evaluate the impact of adversarial capabilities on the empirical privacy leakage observed.
+Our experiments thus far show that auditing DP-SGD (Shuffle) under \PI reveals large gaps between the empirical privacy leakage observed and the theoretical guarantees promised by the Poisson subsampling analysis.
+Next, we set out to evaluate the impact of different adversarial capabilities on the empirical privacy leakage.

-In Figure~\ref{fig:threat_exp}, we report the empirical privacy leakage estimates $\empeps$ when auditing DP-SGD (Shuffle) under the three different threat models.
+In Figure~\ref{fig:threat_exp}, we report the different values of $\empeps$ when auditing DP-SGD (Shuffle) with the three different adversaries considered (see Section~\ref{sec:audit_dpsgd}).
 We fix the batch size to $B = 100$ and use $10^6$ observations.
 Despite the ``bias'' from other training samples discussed above, the empirical privacy leakage under \PI is almost the same as that from the idealized \WC threat model (which corresponds to auditing \SM) at small batch sizes.
-Specifically, on FMNIST, at $\varepsilon = 1.0, 2.0, 4.0$, auditing under \PI and \WC yield privacy leakage estimates of $\empeps = 3.55, 4.66, 5.78$ and $\empeps = 4.06, 5.18, 6.43$, respectively.
+Specifically, on FMNIST, at $\varepsilon = 1.0, 2.0, 4.0$, auditing under \PI and \WC yield privacy leakage estimates, respectively, of $\empeps = 3.55, 4.66, 5.78$ and $\empeps = 4.06, 5.18, 6.43$.